Modular Office Design: Why Agile Workspaces Make Sense

 The secret to workplace agility is building office space within office space.

-And the two most important components for doing that best are movable walls (also known as demountable partitions) and raised access floors (RAF).
+The two most important components for doing that best are movable walls (also known as demountable partitions) and raised access floors (RAF).
 Together they help create a truly responsive work environment.

 Traditional construction is about rigidity.
 Modular systems are about flexibility.
 If one department grows, the space can expand.
 If one department shrinks, the space can contract.